Getting potential members to actually land on your site is one thing, but once you get them there, you have one job: keep them there.

 Any time you allow third-party apps to work with your plugin, there’s a cause for security concerns.

-Thankfully, they review their own internal code for security before they push out updates or add more third-party apps onto their approval list.
+Thankfully, they review their own internal code for security before they push out updates or add more third-party apps to their approval list.

 Pros and Cons of Paid Memberships Pro